Wedding Planning Advice

 Outfit choices on special occasions are a very personal choice.
 My advice would be to wear something that’s comfortable and makes you feel great!
 Sometimes that can be buying something new so you feel extra confident or it can be wearing your favourite item of clothing.
 I recommend dressing up a little more than you would on a normal day.
-The same goes for hair and make up so that it makes the shoot feel like a special occasion.
+The same goes for hair and make-up so that it makes the shoot feel like a special occasion.
 Heck, you can go all out when it comes to your outfit.
 If you’d like to anyway.
 I want to capture your personalities so don’t be afraid to be yourselves.

-Do we need to practise any poses?
+Do we need to practice any poses?

 You can breath a sigh of relief.
 Absolutely not.
-When I’m not photographing weddings I also work as fashion and lifestyle photographer.
+When I’m not photographing weddings I also work as a fashion and lifestyle photographer.
 So I can give you all the direction you need.
 But I’ll only do so if you need it.
 I love natural interactions and often will give you a nice location with lovely light.
 I prefer to use the word guidance than poses.
 Posing sounds super staged and forced.
 My guidance will keep you both looking and feeling relaxed.
 Without having to worry about what all your limbs are supposed to be doing.
-My goal is always to create photographs that capture the essence of your personalities and your relationship.
-Thats why I let your personalities lead the shoot.
-For example if you’re both fairly introvert and shy, you might not love me getting you guys to act goofy and jump and dance around.
+My goal is always to create photographs that capture the essence of your personality and your relationship.
+That’s why I let your personalities lead the shoot.
+For example, if you’re both fairly introverted and shy, you might not love me getting you guys to act goofy and jump and dance around.
 Whereas if you’re really outgoing and lively, you might be up for doing something fun.

 Where should we have the engagement shoot?

 Getting engaged is a really special time in your life.
-And how often do you have chance or even and excuse to have some lovely and professional photographs of you both together.
+And how often do you have a chance or even an excuse to have some lovely and professional photographs of you both together.
 Wedding photographs tend to be some of the most natural and beautiful photographs of couples together.
 But you might like to have photographs which capture a bit more of everyday life.

 If you’re getting married in a city, you could use your engagement shoot as a chance to get some lovely photos in a more natural landscape.

-Another great idea to have your engagement shoot somewhere thats special and sentimental for you both.
+Another great idea is to have your engagement shoot somewhere that’s special and sentimental for you both.
 Revisiting a special place, or having your portraits taken in a place close to your hearts not only captures images that will tell a bit more of your story.
 But you’ll likely already be in a frame of mind that encourages you to take time for yourselves.
 To stop, cherish and celebrate each other and this special time in your lives.

-What is the best time of day for a pre wedding shoot?
+What is the best time of day for a pre-wedding shoot?